awcooper/bootstrap-bandit/README.md

 - Reddit
 - Youtube
 - Instagram
-- And potentially many more!
+- and potentially many more!

 ## How to run